top of page

 • Participating in our annual dog walk fundraiser

-• Helping with our annual “I’m Rescued and …” calendar contest
+• Serving on the committee for our annual “I’m Rescued and …” calendar contest

-• Assisting with “Appetite for Saving Animals” events, in which CAS sets up a table at a local restaurant
+• Assisting with “Appetite for Saving Animals” events, in which CAS sets up a table at a local restauran

-• Being part of our tabling events, that occur on weekends at local business (e.g., Shoprite, McCaffreys, New Hope Wine & Spirits)
+• Working a shift at one of our tabling events, that occur on weekends at local business (e.g., Shoprite, McCaffreys, Newtown Wine & Spirits)

-This team educates the community about (1) the work that we do at CAS to help dogs and cat in need, (2) No-Kill philosophy and the “No More Homeless Pets” movement; and (3) other animal welfare issues related to our mission.
+This team educates our donors, supporters, and the community at large about (1) the work that we do at CAS to help dogs and cats in need, (2) No-Kill philosophy and the “No More Homeless Pets” movement; and (3) other animal welfare issues related to our mission.
 Examples of opportunities for you as a team member include:

 • Public speaking to students, civic organizations, 55+ communities

-This team assists with responding to calls and emails asking our assistance with surrender, adoption, resource referral, and information regarding dogs and cats.
-They also help out with office tasks, and may help off-site with certain tasks.
+This team is the backbone of CAS and what it accomplishes.
+Working in the CAS office, team members assist with responding to calls and emails asking our assistance with surrender, adoption, resource referral, and information regarding dogs and cats.
+They also help out with a variety of office tasks.
 Examples of opportunities for you as a team member include:

-• Answering/responding to calls and emails on Animal Help and Adoption Network
+• Responding to calls and emails on our Animal Help and Adoption Network

 • Assisting in expanding network resources of dog and cat rescues, shelters, veterinary services, trainers, day care & boarding, and other pet-related services

-• Facilitating beginning arrangements for surrenders and adoptions
+• Facilitating the beginning, administrative process for surrenders and adoptions

 Complete this form to request your volunteer application: